VitaminAir/drone-dev/README.md

 What does sim_vehicle.py do?

 	Launches our simulated drone with four main
-Detects what vehicle to build for (Copter, Plane, Rover, etc.)launch sim_vehicle from ArduCopter means that the vehicle type is copter$sim_vehicle.py  --map --console
+		Detects what vehicle to build for (Copter, Plane, Rover, etc.). launch sim_vehicle from ArduCopter means that the vehicle type is copter.

+		$sim_vehicle.py  --map 	--console

-Compiles the necessary source code into an executable Launches the simulated drone by running the SITL executable Launches MAVProxy to communicate with/command the SITL drone
+	Compiles the necessary source code into an executable.
+	Launches the simulated drone by running the SITL executable.
+	Launches MAVProxy to communicate with/command the SITL drone.

 STABILIZE> mode GUIDED
 GUIDED> arm throttle
 GUIDED> takeoff 10

+# Parameter in ArduPilot
+A variable that can be set to different numbers to change some of the drone’s settings/configuration or behavior

+Example parameters:

+	-RTL_ALT (cm): The height the drone will fly to when switched into RTL mode.
+	-BATT_CAPACITY (mAh): A number that is set to the milli-amp-hours of	the battery that is being used on the drone.
+This may be used in the calculation of the 	remaining battery life.
+	-ANGLE_MAX (centi-degrees): The maximum angle the drone will be able	to pitch/roll to.

+Check the parameter

+	ArduCopter$ ls mav.parm
+	ArduCopter$ wc –l mav.parm
+	ArduCopter$ cat mav.parm

+Modify parameter

+$cat mav.parm | grep RTL_ALT

 # Parameter with SITL Drone and MAVProxy